Condoms - one size does not fit all!

 Get measured

-Anyone can post a video about how they can fit a condom over their arm, therefore no man is too big to wear a condom but getting the right fit is so important.
+Anyone can post a video about how they can fit a condom over their arm; therefore no man is too big to wear a condom, but getting the right fit is so important.

 Most people don’t realise that condoms come in different sizes and sizes vary from brand to brand.
 Men who dislike wearing condoms are often wearing the wrong size, which is why they feel uncomfortable and detract from their sexual pleasure.
 Although the standard size of condoms is about 7 inches it can vary up to 1 inch in length and girth, which can cause problems when trying to find a suitable product.